-This activity is intended for pediatric, general and geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers and other mental health professionals engaged in the care of patients with psychiatric disorders.
+This activity is intended for pediatric, general, and geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers, and other mental health professionals engaged in the care of patients with psychiatric and mood disorders.